-Athens, Georgia is known for its loyal UGA fans, unique residents and, of course, their diverse food options!
+Athens, Georgia is known for its loyal University of Georgia fans, unique residents and, of course, their diverse food options!

 Restaurants in Athens, GA like Mama’s Boy, South Kitchen Bar, and Hilltop Grille offer up the good ol’ southern home-cooking you’ve heard so much about, but did you know that Athens also offers exotic options from restaurants like The National and Cali N Tito’s?

 Or perhaps you’re looking for some bar food from Trappeze Pub, some vegetarian options from The Grit, or even some seafood from Last Resort Grill.
 Whatever you’re craving, chances are Athens has it.

 You’ll probably recognize Last Resort Grill from the iconic mural on the side of the restaurant, but have you actually ordered food there?
 If not, you definitely need to check it out!
 This restaurant is one of the most well-known spots in downtown Athens, and their food speaks even louder than that beautiful mural.

 Last Resort offers tons of southern-style seafood options like the Salmon and Grits.
 But if you don’t like seafood, have no fear!
 Though they are famous for the surf, they also have plenty of turf to choose from, like the Roasted Pork Tenderloin.

 Brunch is served here on Saturdays and Sundays!